 - Determine if allergy-like symptoms are caused by a chronic allergy or chronic infection

-- Determine if allergies are seasonal (symptoms certain times of the year) or perennial (symptoms year-round)
+- Determine if allergies are seasonal (symptoms that appear at certain times of the year) or perennial (symptoms that are active year-round)

 - Determine allergy triggers as accurately as possible

 - Determine if other health problems, such as asthma, are occurring with allergies